poppan2/alien-invasion/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+## Prerequisites

-You'll need to install python packages with pip/pip3
+You'll need to install the following packages:
+* python packages with pip/pip3
+* pygame

-## Checking for pip on Linux and OS X
+### Checking for pip on Linux and OS X
 ```
 pip/pip3 --version
 ```